gatsbyjs/gatsby/docs/blog/2018-12-17-how-we-do-high-impact-ux-research/index.md

 ### Sometimes you need to aggregate thousands of data points for months

 There is also value in gathering passive feedback from something like google analytics or event tracking.
-Be careful to gather this kind of data for long enough that it doesn’t include trends for which you will never find the cause.
+Be careful to gather this kind of data for a specific time period in response to a change on the website so you can compare data "before" and "after" the change.
+And make sure to gather data from time periods that are long enough to smooth out trends for which you will never find the cause.
 For example, let’s say a butterfly flapped its wings in Fiji, which started an air current which traveled to Novia Scotia and was so warm that everyone got 10x the number of smoothies as they do on other weeks.
 If you only gathered data on “how many smoothies do people buy in Novia Scotia” that week and reacted quickly to it, you would be reacting to something fickle and mysterious that probably won’t help your smoothie company anticipate demand effectively.
 Unless you have a way of influencing butterflies in Fiji, that is.

 ## How have we done this research at Gatsby?